 - New clinical guidelines define hypertension as pressure greater than 130 mmHg (systolic) or greater than 80 mmHg (diastolic).

 - Systolic pressure between 120 and 130 mmHg with diastolic pressure lower than 80 mmHg is now defined as elevated blood pressure.

 - A blood pressure reading below 130/80 mm Hg should be the minimum goal for most people.
 People with certain health conditions (diabetes) may benefit from a lower target goal.

 - For elderly people, the risks of medication side effects need to be weighed against the benefits of achieving ideal blood pressure goals.

-- Goals for various populations are constantly being revised as new information about risk is gained from research studies.
+- Goals for various populations (especially those with other health conditions such as diabetes or kidney disease) are constantly being revised as new information about risk is gained from research studies.
 Your provider can help give you the most appropriate goal.

 Home Blood Pressure Monitoring

 Most people with high blood pressure can benefit from monitoring their blood pressure at home on a regular basis.
 Home monitoring can help show if blood pressure medications are working or if they need to be adjusted.

 Lifestyle changes are important for preventing and treating high blood pressure.
 They include: